mathesar-foundation/mathesar-wiki/design/process.md

 It's essential to be attentive to sources of feedback when iterating through prototypes.
 We often over-design a prototype to the point where we are not testing the intended solution but simply refining it.
 To ensure that every iteration has a clear purpose, we must move from prototyping into testing as soon as possible and many times as necessary during the design process.

 ## Goals
-Create a testable solution for the design problem that the team or users can experience to obtain feedback.
+Create a testable, working model of the solution that the team or users can experience.

 ## Activities
 - Select components and patterns
-- Build prototypes
+- Design interactive prototypes
 - Share prototypes

 # Testing
 During the testing phase, the prototypes produced in the previous step go through different forms of user-centered testing, where they are evaluated based on pre-established criteria.

 ## Goals
-Maximize learning??
+Evaluate how usable (i.e., can users use it?), desirable (i.e., do users want it?), and performant the prototypes are; collect that information to improve the final design or start an additional prototype iteration.

 ## Activities
 - Preliminary team evaluation of prototypes